ni/nimi-python/docs/nidcpower/functions.rst

     Queries the specified output device to determine if it is operating at the `compliance <REPLACE_DRIVER_SPECIFIC_URL_2(compliance)>`__ limit.

-    The compliance limit is the current limit when the output function is set to :py:data:`~nidcpower.OutputFunction.DC_VOLTAGE`.
+    The compliance limit is the current limit when the output method is set to :py:data:`~nidcpower.OutputFunction.DC_VOLTAGE`.
 If the output is operating at the compliance limit, the output reaches the current limit before the desired voltage level.
-Refer to the :py:meth:`nidcpower.Session.ConfigureOutputFunction` function and the :py:meth:`nidcpower.Session.ConfigureCurrentLimit` function for more information about output function and current limit, respectively.
+Refer to the :py:meth:`nidcpower.Session.ConfigureOutputFunction` method and the :py:meth:`nidcpower.Session.ConfigureCurrentLimit` method for more information about output method and current limit, respectively.

-    The compliance limit is the voltage limit when the output function is set to :py:data:`~nidcpower.OutputFunction.DC_CURRENT`.
+    The compliance limit is the voltage limit when the output method is set to :py:data:`~nidcpower.OutputFunction.DC_CURRENT`.
 If the output is operating at the compliance limit, the output reaches the voltage limit before the desired current level.
-Refer to the :py:meth:`nidcpower.Session.ConfigureOutputFunction` function and the :py:meth:`nidcpower.Session.ConfigureVoltageLimit` function for more information about output function and voltage limit, respectively.
+Refer to the :py:meth:`nidcpower.Session.ConfigureOutputFunction` method and the :py:meth:`nidcpower.Session.ConfigureVoltageLimit` method for more information about output method and voltage limit, respectively.

     **Related Topics:**